 - Opens at weekends in the warmer months

 - €5 for an adult ticket (or free with the Vienna Pass*)

 - See also: Otto Wagner locations

 The expansion of Vienna’s Stadtbahn metropolitan railway system at the end of the 19th century included construction of the Wientallinie, a rail line which followed the course of the River Wien.
-This took it past Schönbrunn palace, sometime summer home of Emperor Franz Joseph I.
+This took it past Schönbrunn palace, sometime summer home of Emperor Franz Joseph.

 It didn’t help Wagner much.
-Great as his architectural achievements in Vienna were, the Hofpavilon was his only Imperial building.
-Also, the Emperor only used the Hofpavillon twice.
+Great as his architectural achievements in Vienna were, the Hofpavillon was his only Imperial building.
+Also, the Emperor only used the building twice.
 So all-in-all not a great return on investment.